floriantz/repro-prisma/README.md

 To test the different behaviour, change the prisma version between `3.8.1` and `3.11.0`.

-`npm i && npx npx prisma generate --schema prisma/schema.prisma`
+`npm i && npx prisma generate --schema prisma/schema.prisma`

 ### Running the script